zovathio/GeFace/README.md

 Our other goal is to look into the deeper layers of such a network to see which features dominate in representing the age on the face, like such networks which learnes styles and use it for transferring images into different styles and ages.

+## Step 2: Dataset and preprocessing
+In the project we downloaded a dataset with ca. 500 000 images and annotations.
+Then we formed it, cropped it and resized into 128x128 pixel images.
+The formed dataset is freely available here: https://drive.google.com/file/d/1QY0hLoK9sMJN4kUDFeTIl9C7OoQIE88W/view

+## Step 3: Model constuction, training, validation and test
+In progress for Milestone 2...
 ## Last step: Deployment
 Without limitation, a few problems that can be solved with correct age estimation.
 These were also our motivation for choosing such a difficult and unsolved task.